 Obtain the I-90 Receipt Number

-In order to get your appointment, you’ll need a receipt that you filed Form I-90.
-USCIS will mail you Form I-797C Notice of Action (receipt letter) approximately 1 to 3 weeks after filing.
+In order to get your appointment, you’ll need proof that you filed Form I-90.
+USCIS will mail you Form I-797C Notice of Action (receipt letter) approximately 2 to 4 weeks after filing.
+If you’ve filed G-1145 with your form, you’ll also get a receipt number by text or e-mail more quickly.

-Appear at your local USCIS office for the scheduled appointment.
-Be sure to take the following items to the appointment:
+If you are required to appear at your local USCIS office for a scheduled Infopass appointment, be sure to take the following items:

-If your request is urgent, take additional documents as evidence of your need for the I-551 stamp.
+If your request is urgent, take additional documents as evidence of your need for the I-551 stamp (ADIT stamp).
 Examples include airline tickets, travel itinerary, letter from lender, doctor’s letter about sick relative or death certificate, company letter, etc.

 Regardless of the document type — unexpired physical green card or temporary document — Form I-551 is valid proof of permanent resident status for the purpose of employment and reentry to the United States after travel abroad (of less than one year).
-Employers should accept Form I-551 as a valid I-9 document, provided it is not expired.
+Employers should accept an unexpired Form I-551 — card or stamp — as a valid I-9 document.